A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Conclusions

 \section{Conclusions}

-In this paper, we constructed an underwater open-sea farm object detection dataset (UDD) to promote the development of underwater robot picking.
-Then Poisson GAN was proposed to solve the inherent problems including class-imbalance and insufficient training data in UDD by generating AUDD and Pre-trained datasets.
-Besides, UnderwaterNet with MFF block and MBP module was designed to deal with massive small objects in UDD and stay high efficient at the same time for underwater robot picking.
-Finally, we conducted experiments to verify the effectiveness of UnderwaterNet, Poisson GAN, UDD, AUDD, and Pre-trained datasets.
+In this paper, we propose an underwater open-sea farm object detection dataset (UDD) to promote the development of underwater robot grabbing.
+Then the Poisson GAN is proposed to solve the class-imbalance problem in UDD by generating AUDD and the pre-training dataset.
+AquaNet with MFF block and MBP module is also designed to effectively detect mass small objects in underwater images.
+Finally, we conducted comprehensive experiments to verify the effectiveness of the proposed schemes.